Marco-Data26/Sales-Analysis-FMCG/README.md

 ## Description

--This project features two interactive Power BI dashboards for a chocolate company, built using Power Query and DAX.
+-This project features an interactive Power BI dashboard for a chocolate company, built using Power Query and DAX.

 -The dashboard focuses on sales performance, breaking down revenue by category, store type, city, and time, and showing the relationship between profit, discount, and quantity.